• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Schezwan Fried Rice is a popular Indo-Chinese dish that combines the flavors of Chinese fried rice with Szechuan Sauce.
-Schezwan Sauce is fiery, bold, spicy and aromatic loved by many.
+Schezwan Sauce is fiery, bold, spicy and aromatic loved by many around the globe.

-I have used Homemade Schezwan Sauce but you can use storebought sauce too.
+I have used Homemade Schezwan Sauce but you can use store bought sauce too.
 Alternatively I have given the recipe to make instant schezwan sauce to just use for one recipe instead of storing, do check in tips section.
-Homemade schezwan sauce makes the fried rice spicy, tangy with chilli, peppers, garlic and vinegar.
+Homemade schezwan sauce makes the fried rice spicy, tangy with chili, peppers, garlic and vinegar.

-You can garnish Schezwan fried rice with chopped spring onions but I would suggest to make this fried rice only with spring onion as it gives such a nice flavour to any chinese dish!
+You can use spring onion just for garnish for Schezwan fried rice but I would suggest to make this fried rice only when you have spring onion in hand as it gives such a nice flavor to any Chinese dish!

-In restaurants, fried rice is usually made in a large wok keeping the flame high to get the smokey flavour.
-At home you can either use a kadai or wok or even fry pan to make fried rice.
+In restaurants, fried rice is usually made in a large wok keeping the flame high to get the smokey flavor.
+They also use ajino motto which isn’t good for health.
+At home you can make schezwan fried rice in a more healthy way.
+You can either use a kadai or wok or even fry pan to make fried rice.

 • Gobi Manchurian